 WHICH PROJECTS NEED ETHICAL APPROVAL?

-All staff and Masters’ student research projects involving the collection of any information from human participants (as listed below) DO require an application to the SIT Human Research Ethics Committee (HREC).
-If the research does not involve human subjects (eg, analysis of stock market results or design of a new mechanical device) then you do not need to obtain ethics approval.
-If in doubt contact the Research Manager, email@example.com.
+All staff and Masters’ student research projects involving the collection of non-public information from human participants require an application to the SIT Human Research Ethics Committee (HREC).
+All staff and student research projects involving the collection of data from animals require an application to the SIT Animal Ethics Screening Committee (AESC), which assesses whether the project requires approval from the University of Otago Animal Ethics Committee.
+Research that does not involve human or animal subjects (e.g. analysis of stock market results; design of a new mechanical device) does not require ethics approval.
+If in doubt, contact the Research Office.

-I AM COLLECTING DATA FROM A WEBSITE THAT IS PUBLICALLY ACCESSIBLE.
+I AM COLLECTING DATA FROM A WEBSITE THAT IS PUBLICLY ACCESSIBLE.
 DO I NEED ETHICAL APPROVAL?

 I AM USING DATA PREVIOUSLY COLLECTED BY AN ORGANISATION THAT I WORK FOR.
 DO I NEED ETHICAL APPROVAL?